Thumb Base Arthritis

 Often people complain of an aching thumb pain and sometimes burning pain in the base of the thumb where it meets the wrist.
-This pain is often worse with pinching and gripping activities.
-People often have trouble performing tasks such as sewing or opening jars.
+This thumb arthritis pain is often worse with pinching and gripping activities.
+People often have trouble performing tasks such as sewing, turning doorknobs, or opening jars.

-In our practice it is most often diagnosed by history and physical exam.
+In our practice thumb arthritis is most often diagnosed by history and physical exam.
 Often we will then get X-rays of the wrist to confirm the diagnosis.

-Dr. Graham is the only fellowship trained hand surgeon in the Corning/Elmira area.
-This means he spent an extra year of training doing nothing but surgery on the hand.
+Dr. Graham is the only fellowship trained hand surgeon in the Victor NY and Canandaigua area.
+This training means he spent an extra year of training doing nothing but surgery on the hand.
 In this year he evaluated over 4-5000 patients with various hand problems.
 Completing his fellowship at the world renowned Kleinert Institute in Louisville, KY, he learned from several experts in the field and has learned the best surgical methods to correct thumb arthritis.

 • Keep splint and dressing clean and dry

 • Elevate hand above heart level for next 48 hours to prevent pain and swelling

 • Start moving the fingers immediately to prevent stiffness

 • Your thumb will be immobilized in a splint or a cast during this time

 • Continue to utilize the other fingers of the operated hand